 The Board is divided into three classes, each of which is elected for a staggered term of three years.
-Our Articles of Incorporation provides there are ten directors subject to increase or decrease by the board.
+Our Articles of Incorporation provides for ten directors, subject to increase or decrease as determined by the Board.
 The Board may, following the meeting, increase the size of the Board and fill any resulting newly created directorships.

-At the annual meeting of stockholders, three Class I Directors will be elected to our Board.
-Each nominee, Alan Ginsburg, Jeffrey A. Gould and Jonathan Simon, has been recommended to our Board by the nominating and corporate governance committee for election at the annual meeting and each nominee has been nominated by our Board to stand for election at the annual meeting, to hold office until our 2021 annual meeting and until his successor is elected and qualified.
-Class II Directors and Class III Directors will continue to serve as directors until our 2019 annual meeting and 2020 annual meeting, respectively, and until their respective successors are duly elected and qualify.
+At the annual meeting of stockholders, three Class III Directors will be elected to our Board.
+Each nominee, Fredric H. Gould, Gary Hurand and Elie Y. Weiss, has been recommended to our Board by the nominating and corporate governance committee for election at the annual meeting and each nominee has been nominated by our Board to stand for election at the annual meeting, to hold office until our 2023 annual meeting and until his successor is elected and qualified.
+Class I Directors and Class II Directors will continue to serve as directors until our 2021 and 2022 annual meetings, respectively, and until their respective successors are duly elected and qualify.
 Proxies will not be voted for a greater number of persons than the number of nominees named in the proxy statement.